Gurgaon To Keep Circle Rates Unchanged Till March 2021

-Circle rates are the government-specified rates below which a property cannot be registered at the time of change of ownership.
-Stamp duty for a transaction, which is one of the biggest revenue generators for states, is calculated based on the circle rates of a specific locality.
-Since 2017, the district administration has been reviewing these rates, which account for a large portion of their annual revenue generation, twice a year.
+Recall here that circle rates are the government-specified rates below which a property cannot be registered at the time of change of ownership.
+Stamp duty for a transaction, which is one of the biggest revenue-generators for states, is calculated based on the circle rates of a specific locality.
+Earnings thus made, account for a large portion of the district administration’s annual income.
 Stamp duty for property purchase in the city is eight per cent of the transaction value for men and six per cent for women.